shsaikat234/Machine-Learning-Based-Real-Time-Non-Invasive-Diabetes-Screening-from-PPG-Signals/README.md

 ## Dataset

+Non-invasive monitoring and surveillance methods of blood glucose measurement provide **ease of use** and **reduced risk** compared to traditional invasive methods.
+One of the most promising techniques is based on **Photoplethysmography (PPG)** signals, which have been widely studied for glucose level estimation.

-The dataset used in this study is the **Mazandaran PPG Diabetes Dataset**, collected from clinical sources in Mazandaran, Iran.
+The dataset used in this study is the **Mazandaran PPG Diabetes Dataset**, developed by the **Digital Systems Research Group** of the **University of Science and Technology of Mazandaran, Behshahr, Iran**.

-It contains PPG signal recordings from both diabetic and healthy individuals.
+This publicly available dataset includes:
+- **67 raw PPG signal recordings**
+- **Sampling frequency:** 2175 Hz
+- **Labeled attributes:** age, gender, and invasively measured blood glucose level

+These recordings were collected from both **diabetic and non-diabetic subjects**, making the dataset suitable for training and evaluating machine learning algorithms for non-invasive diabetes detection.

 **Dataset link:** [Mazandaran PPG Dataset](https://data.mendeley.com/datasets/37pm7jk7jn/2)